Darxo/Hardened/README.md

 - Fix Item Swaps sometimes requiring a different amount of Action Points than advertised at first
 - Fix `onSpawned` event for player characters only firing for the first battle in each session
 - **Net Pull** is no longer considered an Attack
+- Fix crash when trying to sling the same type of pot multiple times with the same character
+- Fix crash when trying to sling an acid flask or holy water

 ### Dynamic Spawns